 Applying an oil-control primer or matte foundation helps prevent your skin from looking shiny throughout the day.

-If you have large pores or skin texture, applying an illuminator on bare skin might emphasize your problem areas.
+If you have large pores or skin texture, applying an illuminator or highlighter on bare skin might emphasize your problem areas.

 Exfoliating the skin before makeup helps make the skin look more soft and smooth.
 Gentle exfoliators are always a great addition to your skincare routine.